simplifiedcourses/ngx-vest-forms/README.md

 </form>
 ```

 That's it.
 Validations are completely wired now.
-Because simplified-forms will hook into the
+Because ngx-vest-forms will hook into the
 `[ngModel]` and `ngModelGroup` attributes, and create ngValidators automatically.

 It goes like this: